Updated on August 25, 2022

 • Tricare for military veterans

-• Medicaid for individuals with a low income
+• Medicaid for those with low incomes

 Public assistance programs are also available to help pay for substance abuse treatment.